CumulusNetworks/docs/content/cumulus-linux-43/System-Configuration/Smart-System-Manager.md

 {{< /tabs >}}

-The following commands restart the system in fast mode:
+The following command restarts the system in fast mode:

 {{< tabs "49 ">}}